Iskriyana/nlp-product-sentiment-classification/README.md

     * a "homegrown" embeddings layer with Conv1D
     * a pre-trained embeddings layer with Conv1D
 * the top 2 models were then regularised in order for them to generalise better on unseen data
-* at the end the best performing model with regularisation on the test data was the bag-of-words with both l2 & dropout
+* at the end the best performing model with regularisation was the bag-of-words with dropout

 [Product Type Model](https://github.com/Iskriyana/nlp-product-sentiment-classification/blob/master/notebooks/02_processing/02_2_Product_Type_Model.ipynb) - a simple fully connected neural network was used for this part